oscarvargash/simple_species_mapping/README.md

 x
 ```

-Because we want to create code that we can re-run, it is better to create a text document that we can execute in R. In order to do so, click on the white page icon at the top that when hover over says "Create, a new empty document on the editor".
+Because we want to create code that we can re-run, it is better to create a text document that we can execute in R. In order to do so, click on the white page icon at the top that when hover over says "Create, a new empty document on the editor" (in some cases new a new teext file has already been created automatically after opening Rstudio).
 In the new windown type:
 ```
 x <- 2
 y <- x + x